 Hepatitis lasting > 6 months is generally defined as chronic hepatitis, although this duration is arbitrary.

-Acute hepatitis B becomes chronic in about 5 to 10% of patients overall.
-However, the younger the age when acute infection occurs, the higher the risk of developing chronic infection:
+Acute hepatitis B becomes chronic in about 5 to 10% of immunocompetent patients overall.
+However, the younger the age that acute hepatitis B occurs, the higher the risk of developing chronic hepatitis B:

 Symptoms of chronic hepatitis B vary depending on the degree of underlying liver damage.